zruncho3d/DuelingZero/DESIGN.md

 Highlights:

 * No fundamentally new non-printed parts are needed.
-You don’t need to cut any extrusions, and few holes needed to be drilled.
+You don’t need to cut any extrusions, and few holes need to be drilled.
 * The entire gantry floats within the frame.
-After building, you can loosen 12 screws and then slide it up or down, to balance umbilical rubbing against Z travel.
+After building, you can loosen 12 screws and then slide it up or down to balance umbilical rubbing against Z travel.
 * Correct, *there are no Z rails*.
 This is not a CAD mistake.
 I didn’t feel like buying any, and I didn’t know the optimal size anyway.
 Printed sliders work fine as a replacement for rails, and you should expect more info about them soon.
 If you want proper Z rails, no problem!
 They'll fit in place, just like on a regular T0.

 ### XY Motion